smarthomeNG/smarthome/doc/dev/workflows/github_workflows.md

 Only fires on direct pushes to `develop` (which includes merges).
 PRs do not trigger it — documentation is only rebuilt from finished, merged code.

+The job itself is additionally gated with `if: github.repository == 'smarthomeNG/smarthome'`, so it only runs on the upstream repository, not on forks — forks have no `dev_doc` companion repo to publish to and lack the `PAT_TOKEN` secret the deploy step needs.

 ### Why three repository checkouts?